 Specialized study in an area of practice or field of interest is accomplished through the completion of a thesis.
 The thesis is based on independent study and scholarly research which is of a theoretical, empirical or historical focus.
 The purpose of the thesis option is to build or test theory, explore an issue or concept, or address an aspect of social work history through a focused independent study.
-The thesis course, SCWK 6129 Thesis, is valued at 9 credit hours and when a student is registered in the course the School considers this as full-time study.
+SCWK 6129 Thesis, is valued at 9 credit hours and is considered as full-time study.
 Working while completing a thesis is discouraged because it will impact your completion date.
 Choosing the thesis option because it allows you to return to work after the Winter Semester is not a good reason for choosing the thesis option.
 Your thesis advisor will expect you to have a detailed timeline for completion of each stage of the work.
 Students are required to stay registered in the thesis course each academic semester until the thesis is successfully completed, up to a maximum of three years.
+There is a continuation fee for each semester of registration after initial registration in the course.

-The thesis option offers students an opportunity to follow their particular interests, build on their experiences, and deepen their understanding of theories and materials addressed in the program courses.
+The thesis option offers students an opportunity to follow their research interests, build on their practice experience, and deepen their understanding of theories and content addressed in course work.
 The thesis is a focused piece of work that requires the student to demonstrate critical analysis in social work policy or practice.
 The option to undertake a thesis is dependent upon finding an appropriate and willing thesis advisor within the School of Social Work.
 If no thesis advisor can be found, then it will not be possible to undertake the thesis option.